awesomemotive/WP-Mail-SMTP/readme.txt

 Read our <a href="https://wpmailsmtp.com/docs/how-to-set-up-the-mailgun-mailer-in-wp-mail-smtp/" rel="friend">Mailgun documentation</a> for more details.

-= SendGrid SMTP =
+#### SendGrid SMTP

 SendGrid has a free SMTP plan that you can use to send up to 100 emails per day.
 With our native SendGrid SMTP integration, you can easily and securely set up SendGrid SMTP on your WordPress site.

 Read our <a href="https://wpmailsmtp.com/docs/how-to-set-up-the-sendgrid-mailer-in-wp-mail-smtp/" rel="friend">SendGrid documentation</a> for more details.

-= Postmark SMTP =
+#### Postmark SMTP

 Send emails securely using your Postmark account with our API integration.
 You can sign up for a free trial without a credit card, which allows you to send up to 100 emails per month.

 Read our <a href="https://wpmailsmtp.com/docs/how-to-set-up-the-postmark-mailer-in-wp-mail-smtp/" rel="friend">Postmark documentation</a> for more details.

+#### SparkPost SMTP

+SparkPost is a transactional email provider that's trusted by big brands and small businesses.
+It sends more than 4 trillion emails each year and reports 99.9% uptime.
+You can get started with the free test account that lets you send up to 500 emails per month.

+Read our <a href="https://wpmailsmtp.com/docs/how-to-set-up-the-sparkpost-mailer-in-wp-mail-smtp/" rel="friend">SparkPost documentation</a> for more details.

-= Gmail SMTP =
+#### Gmail SMTP (Gmail, Google Workspace, G Suite)

 Often bloggers and small business owners don't want to use third-party SMTP services.
-Well you can use your Gmail or G Suite account for SMTP emails.
+Well you can use your Gmail or Google Workspace (also known as G Suite/Google Apps) account for SMTP emails.

 This allows you to use your <a href="http://www.wpbeginner.com/beginners-guide/how-to-setup-a-professional-email-address-with-gmail-and-google-apps/" rel="friend">professional email address</a> and improve email deliverability.